Jcparkyn/nodexr/README.md

 To use any Regex functionality that cannot be implemented with the provided nodes, create a *Text* node with 'escape' disabled to input parts of the expression manually.

 ## Replacement
-Use the bottom 3 panels to test a string for searching and/or replacement.
+Use the panels at the bottom of the screen to test a string for searching and/or replacement.
 Any valid .NET Regex replacement string can be used here, including named and/or numbered group references.
 The bottom right panel shows the result after replacement.

 ## Contributing
 Any contributions are welcome, but ideally start by creating an [issue](https://github.com/Jcparkyn/nodexr/issues).